Also known as:

 - Hauraki Gulf Controlled Area Notice pest

 Large shrub or small tree < 6 m tall.
 Leaves are smooth, oval and < 5 cm long.
-Flowers are white and borne in January – March.
-Fruit is round, 2 cm in diameter and green, ripening to dark purple/red in June – August.
+Flowers are white.
+Fruit is round, 2 cm in diameter and green, ripening to dark purple/red (rarely yellow).

 What you need to know